Behavioral blocking and containment

 Next-generation protection (which includes Microsoft Defender Antivirus) can detect threats by analyzing behaviors, and stop threats that have started running.

 Endpoint detection and response (EDR) receives security signals across your network, devices, and kernel behavior.
 As threats are detected, alerts are created.
 Multiple alerts of the same type are aggregated into incidents, which makes it easier for your security operations team to investigate and respond.

 Defender for Endpoint has a wide range of optics across identities, email, data, and apps, in addition to the network, endpoint, and kernel behavior signals received through EDR.
-A component of Microsoft 365 Defender, Defender for Endpoint processes and correlates these signals, raises detection alerts, and connects related alerts in incidents.
+A component of Microsoft Defender XDR, Defender for Endpoint processes and correlates these signals, raises detection alerts, and connects related alerts in incidents.

 With these capabilities, more threats can be prevented or blocked, even if they start running.
 Whenever suspicious behavior is detected, the threat is contained, alerts are created, and threats are stopped in their tracks.

 The following image shows an example of an alert that was triggered by behavioral blocking and containment capabilities:

 On-client, policy-driven attack surface reduction rules Predefined common attack behaviors are prevented from executing, according to your attack surface reduction rules.
 When such behaviors attempt to execute, they can be seen in Microsoft Defender XDR as informational alerts.
 Attack surface reduction rules aren't enabled by default; you configure your policies in the Microsoft Defender portal.

 Client behavioral blocking Threats on endpoints are detected through machine learning, and then are blocked and remediated automatically.
 (Client behavioral blocking is enabled by default.)